Hakky54/sslcontext-kickstart/sslcontext-kickstart/src/site/markdown/index.md

 }
 ```

-The SSLFactory provides other useful option, see below for all the returnable values:
+The SSLFactory provides other useful options, see below for all the returnable values:
 ```java
 import nl.altindag.sslcontext.SSLFactory;